 What we recommend: Doc McStuffins is an empowering educational show for girls, as it features a young aspiring doctor who learns as she helps others.

-7. Expose kids to shows that broadens their worldview
+7. Expose kids to shows that broaden their worldview

 You can promote diversity and respect for other cultures simply by choosing shows that feature characters from different countries.